Registration

 Changes of Name or Address

-Students are expected to notify the class dean and the Office of Academic Records immediately of any change of address or change of name.
+Students are expected to notify the the Office of Academic Records immediately of any change of address or change of name.
+Please be aware that a permanent address change request through the Fordham portal will not update the student's diploma mailing address.

 Credit Limits

 Full-time status is achieved by registering for 12 or more credits per term; part-time status involves a credit load of fewer than 12 credits.
-Full-time status is needed for financial aid.
+Full-time status is needed for financial aid and residential life.